choheeK/SynFS/README.md

 python train.py
 ```

-- you cana trac your experiments with mlflow
+- you cana track your experiments with mlflow

 ```bash
 mllfow ui